mathisbot/homomorph-rust/README.md

 ## Benchmarks

-Benchmarks were made using a Ryzen 7 7800x3D on Windows 11 by averaging on 10 000 tries.
+Benchmarks were made using a Ryzen 7 7800x3D on Windows 11 by averaging on 10 000 tries on `usize` (`u64`) data.

 Parameters used for this benchmark were the ones that should be used for a standard application :
 - `d` = 512